What is Sensitivity Analysis?

 What are the Parameters

 To correctly interpret the results, the parameters selected should be right.
 The parameters can be different for different models of business.
-However, the common parameters may include technical parameters, number of activities involved in business, number of bottlenecks, risk, and effect of bottlenecks on business, etc. Selection of right parameters will help in arriving at a right interpretation of the analysis.
+However, the common parameters may include technical parameters, number of activities involved in business, number of bottlenecks, risk, the effect of bottlenecks on business, etc. The selection of the right parameters will help arrive at the right interpretation of the analysis.

 Once the analysis is done with different parameters and combinations, the next step is observation.
 Observation is important as it determines which strategy must be followed by the business for higher growth and profit maximization.
 The observation may involve; the outcome of analysis based on different decision variables, the impact of different variables and parameters on the strategy of the business, any ratifications to be made in the strategy, etc.

 Sensitivity analysis can be evaluated by using different methods.
 Let us have a look at the different methods.

 Methods of Sensitivity Analysis

-There are two methods for carrying the analysis.
+There are two methods for carrying out the analysis.
 They are as follows.

 Simulation and Modeling technique

 Scenario Management using Microsoft Excel

-There are various advantages and disadvantages of sensitivity analysis and it provides a solution to different problems of business under different situations.
+There are various advantages and disadvantages of sensitivity analysis, and it provides a solution to different business problems under different situations.
 It helps the decision-makers of a business to learn about the different parameters that drive a business.
-Along with that, the business knows how each parameter affects its functioning and profitability.
-This analysis evaluates the best business model after considering the different bottlenecks and variables.
+The business also knows how each parameter affects its functioning and profitability.
+After considering the different bottlenecks and variables, this analysis evaluates the best business model.
 The aim of sensitivity analysis is to arrive at a business model that results in higher EPS.
-To sum up, every business must conduct sensitivity analysis to stay ahead of its competitors and for higher growth as well as sustainability.1–3
+To sum up, every business must conduct sensitivity analysis to stay ahead of its competitors and for higher growth and sustainability.